immutableant/capitalone-coding-interview-prep/design_file_system.md

   - Forgetting to check for **parent path existence** before creating a new one.
   - Not handling cases where the **path already exists**.
   - Using an inefficient **linear scan approach** instead of a hashmap or Trie.

-Would you like further optimizations or explanations? 🚀